 - The Santa Cruz County Office of Education is providing regular updates with resources for teachers, parents, students, administrators and support staff: santacruzcoe.org/superintendent/health-and-wellness/coronavirus/

-- Santa Cruz METRO is making changes to its schedule effective March 23.
-All service will run on the Saturday-Sunday schedule until further notice.
+- Santa Cruz METRO is running on the Saturday-Sunday schedule until further notice.
 For full schedule and timetable information, visit scmtd.com.

 The new coronavirus, or COVID-19, presents a serious risk for some groups, particularly people over 60 years old and people with certain pre-existing medical conditions such as cardiovascular disease, diabetes, cancer and lung diseases.